 5. Chimpanzee Tracking in Budongo Forest

 Budongo Forest, located near Murchison Falls National Park, is home to a large population of chimpanzees.
-Visitors can take a guided trek through the forest to observe these amazing primates in their natural habitat.
+Visitors can take a guided trek or walking safari through the forest to observe these amazing primates in their natural habitat.

-If you only have a few days to explore a part of Uganda, you can’t go wrong with visiting Murchison Falls as you’re able to spot big game animals as well as various primates, including our closest relatives, the chimps.
+If you only have a few days to explore a part of Uganda, you can’t go wrong with visiting Murchison Falls as you’re able to spot big game animals, the elusive Shoebill stork and various primates, including our closest relatives, the chimps.

 Note that Budongo Forest is not part of Murchison Falls National Park, but it’s part of the larger Murchison Falls Conservation Area, which includes both the national park and several other protected areas.
 Because these places are very near to each other, it’s a great way to combine Big Five safari with Chimpanzee Trekking.